lh3/minisv/README.md

 If you want to take the GRCh38 coordinate system, it is recommended to also align reads to T2T-CHM13 and the [CHM13 graph][mg-zenodo].
-If you have PacBio HiFi reads for the normal, assemble the reads with hifiasm, align the tumor reads to the normal assembly and provide the alignment *as the last input* along with option `-0`.
+If you have PacBio HiFi reads for the normal, assemble the normal reads with [hifiasm][hifiasm], align the tumor reads to the normal assembly and provide the alignment *as the last input* along with option `-0`.

-When you do not have the normal assembly, intersecting with the graph alignment greatly reduces alignment errors at a minor cost of sensitivity.
-The availability of the normal assembly is usually more effective than graph alignment.
-When you have the normal assembly and worry about sensitivity, you may drop the graph alignment.
+Graph alignment greatly reduces alignment errors when the normal assembly is not available.
+When you have the normal assembly, intersecting with graph alignment can be optional.
+While graph alignment still improves specificity, it may affect sensitivity a little - a classical sensitivity vs specificity problem.

 Calling *de novo* SVs will be similar.

-### <a name="call-tonly"></a>Large somatic SVs from a tumor-only sample
+### <a name="call-tonly"></a>Large somatic SVs in tumor-only samples

 ```sh
 minisv.js e -b data/hs38.cen-mask.bed tumor.hg38l.paf tumor.chm13l.paf \